DSR-RHIT/me447-visualizing-data/cm/cm502_software-lab.md

 ## setup GitHub

-GitHub is a hosting service that provides an online home for your Git-based projects—critically important for sharing with collaborators.
+GitHub is a hosting service that provides an online home for your Git-based projectsâ€”critically important for sharing with collaborators.
 Once you have a GitHub account, you will update your repositories using the RStudio interface.

   - [Join GitHub
     Education](http://happygitwithr.com/github-acct.html#free-private-repos)